YKMeIz/sfproject.org/README.md

 <br>
 ######Browse sources of packages:
 The sources of rpm packages are available in Github now.
-They are put as spec format instead of the source rpm package.
+They are put as spec format (.spec) instead of the source rpm package (.src.rpm).
 [Click here](https://github.com/SwordFishProject/SFProject) to browse spec file repository.

-If you prefer to browse source rpm packages, click this [link](http://sfproject.org/download/el7/update/source/SRPMS/).
+If you prefer to browse `src.rpm` packages, click this [link](http://sfproject.org/download/el7/update/source/SRPMS/).

 <br>
 ######GPG key: